Umang2802/Calculator/README.md

-# Calculator with Dark-mode Functionality
+# Calculator with Dark Mode Functionality
 Built using HTML,CSS and JavaScript